zorexsalvo/jekyll-blog-site/_posts/2017-05-13-adding-proxy-to-your-docker-service.md

 <img src="https://www.docker.com/sites/default/files/social/docker-facebook-share.png" width="632px" alt="Docker">

-Have you experienced slow docker build even though your machine is on a network proxy?
+Have you ve\\ever experienced slow docker build even though your machine is on a network proxy?

 Me? always.

-This idea came from one of our interns.
+Then this idea came from one of our interns.
 At first, what he did was to add environment variables inside his Dockerfile.

-Seems a bright idea huh? but it is not a good one really because his image can be built only __IF___ he is in our office network.
+Seems a bright idea huh? but it is not a good one really because his image can be built only __IF__ he is in our office network.

 There came a problem where he did not know what went wrong with his build on docker hub because "It ran on local machine".
 The problem was the http_proxy cannot be resolved by docker hub.